owenmoogk/shocking/README.md

 # About the Project
 ## Inspiration
 Going into university next year, protecting belongings in open places is very important.
 Especially after Janik decided on going to Western University, and we both are planning on travelling over the summer, protecting belongings in a new environment should be a priority.
-After I, Owen, was stolen from right out of my backpack, we decided to take action.
+After being stolen from right out of my backpack, we decided to take action.

 ## What it does
 Assembled in a backpack, the shockingly moral solution uses a small electrical setup to prevent theft.
 Utilizing a step-up transformer, we built a miniature (harmless) taser, that will stop thieves in their tracks.